arungudelli/angularjswiki/content/en/fontawesome/fa-transgender-alt.md

-## Rotate Transgender Alt Icon using fa-rotate-x
+## Rotate fa-transgender-alt Icon using fa-rotate-x
 To rotate the font awesome icon fa-transgender-alt, Use fa-rotate-x class

 Where 'x' represents degree of rotation.